Marker Logo

 Built circa 1815 on West Social Row near Centerville, Ohio.

 Location.
 39° 43.707′ N, 84° 12.017′ W. Marker is in Dayton, Ohio, in Montgomery County.
 It is in University Park.
-Marker can be reached from Carillon Blvd east of Arbor Boulevard.
+It can be reached from Carillon Blvd east of Arbor Boulevard.
 Marker is in Carillon Park.
 Touch for map.
 Marker is at or near this postal address: 1000 Carillon Blvd, Dayton OH 45439, United States of America.
 Touch for directions.

-Photographed By Rev. Ronald Irick, November 20, 2017
+Photographed by Rev. Ronald Irick, November 20, 2017

 2. William Morris House Marker